 The course consists of two components.
 Theoretical knowledge and basics about structured system design are taught in lecture and exercise.
 In parallel, a practical part takes place throughout the semester.
 In this, the students design and implement a mechatronic system in small groups using industry-related hardware and software to deal with a given task in the logistics environment.

-7.221 Course: Self Assignment-HOC-SPZ-ZAK-graded [T-ETIT-111526]
+7.232 Course: Self Assignment-HOC-SPZ-ZAK-graded [T-ETIT-111527]

-Organisation:KIT Department of Electrical Engineering and Information TechnologyPart of:M-ETIT-103248 - Key Competences
+Organisation: KIT Department of Electrical Engineering and Information Technology